awsdocs/amazon-efs-user-guide/doc_source/auth-and-access-control.md

   + **Federated user access** – Instead of creating an IAM user, you can use preexisting user identities from AWS Directory Service, your enterprise user directory, or a web identity provider\.
 These are known as *federated users*\.
 AWS assigns a role to a federated user when access is requested through an [identity provider](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_providers.html)\.
 For more information about federated users, see [Federated Users and Roles](https://docs.aws.amazon.com/IAM/latest/UserGuide/introduction_access-management.html#intro-access-roles) in the *IAM User Guide*\.

   + **Cross\-account administration** – You can use an IAM role in your account to grant another AWS account permissions to administer your account’s Amazon EFS resources\.
 For an example, see [Tutorial: Delegate Access Across AWS Accounts Using IAM Roles](https://docs.aws.amazon.com/IAM/latest/UserGuide/tutorial_cross-account-with-roles.html) in the *IAM User Guide*\.
-Note that you can't mount Amazon EFS file systems from across VPCs or accounts\.
-For more information, see [Managing File System Network Accessibility](manage-fs-access.md)
+You can't mount Amazon EFS file systems from across VPCs or accounts\.
+For more information, see [Managing File System Network Accessibility](manage-fs-access.md)\.

   + **AWS service access** – You can use an IAM role in your account to grant an AWS service permissions to access your account’s resources\.
 For example, you can create a role that allows Amazon Redshift to access an Amazon S3 bucket on your behalf and then load data from that bucket into an Amazon Redshift cluster\.
 For more information, see [Creating a Role to Delegate Permissions to an AWS Service](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_create_for-service.html) in the *IAM User Guide*\.